Creating and Displaying a "Do Not Sell My Personal Information" Page

-The CCPA is clear about how it wants this done.
+The CCPA (CPRA) is clear about how it wants this done.

-If you fall under the jurisdiction of the CCPA, there's no way for your business to opt-out of creating the page.
+If you fall under the jurisdiction of the CCPA (CPRA), there's no way for your business to opt-out of creating the page.
 That means that you need a "Do Not Sell My Personal Information" page no matter what data you sell, if any.

-Remember that you need to comply with the CCPA if you:
+Remember that you need to comply with the CCPA (CPRA) if you:

 - Generate $25 million or more in revenue,

-- Collect data from more than 50,000 CA residents each year, or
+- Collect data from at least 100,000 CA residents each year, or

-- Make half (or more) of your annual revenue from selling information
+- Make half (or more) of your annual revenue from selling or sharing information

 Title and Content of Your "Do Not Sell My Personal Information" Page